 Other common limitation periods include motor vehicle accident injury (2 years), damages to or recovery of personal property (2 years), workers’ compensation (2 years), products liability (1 year) and personal injury caused by home construction (5 years).
 There is also a default rule of 10 years for all actions for which no specific statute sets the limitation period.

-Questions?
+Confused About Limitation Periods?
 Let Us Help

 Questions about filing deadlines can be complicated, and if you miss the cutoff date, you may lose your legal right to damages.
 An understanding and experienced Eastern KY personal injury attorney from the Johnson Law Firm can help.
 For more than 15 years, we have been evaluating all kinds of cases — from traffic wrecks to nursing home abuse — and we know how to ensure that those with merit are heard in a timely fashion.
-Call us toll-free at 606-433-0682 or fill out this online form to schedule a free consultation to discuss your rights and options for recovering compensation.
+Call us toll-free at 606-433-0682 or fill out our online form to schedule a free consultation to discuss your rights and options for recovering compensation.
 Based in Pikeville, KY, we represent injured Kentuckians in Pike County and throughout the region.